grtn316/self-managed-osdu/README.md

 __Retrieve the Rest Client Environment Settings__

-For convenience the Rest Client Environment Settings can be retrieved from the `builder` keyvault in the secret `restclient`.
+For convenience the Rest Client Environment Settings can be retrieved from the `builder` key vault in the secret `restclient`.
 To access secrets from the portal an [access policy](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal) must be setup first.

 This json snippet can then be placed in the `.vscode/settings.json` file along with a required AD Application `Client Secret` that is used to authenticate the Rest Client.